nitgi/twitter-racisme-finder/README.md

 - The second function, get_non_racisme_count, collects the text of all tweets sent in the Netherlands in a certain month.
 Then it grabs only the tweets that DO NOT contain the word 'racisme'.
 Lastly it counts the number of tweets it has found and returns this number.

 ## See actual tweets
 To see the actual tweets sent (and not only the count of tweets) you will have to edit the .sh file.
-From the commands remove the part that says '| wc -l'.
-This will provide you with all of the tweets that match the rest of the command.
+From the functions get_racisme_count and get_non_racisme_count, remove the part that says '| wc -l'.
+This will provide you with all of the tweets that contain, or do not contain, the word racism.